rcghpge/webpage/README.md

 Influenced and inspired by a fellow Maverick and **Dimension theme by HTML5 UP**, this template provides a customizable design that’s ideal for creating a strong online presence.
 Use it to highlight your academic background, projects, career milestones, and more—tailored to your unique journey.

 ### Features
-- Responsive design for mobile, tablet, and desktop.
+- Responsive design for mobile, laptop, tablet, and desktop.
 - Dedicated sections for About Me, Projects, Courses, and Contact.
 - Easy integration with LinkedIn, GitHub, and downloadable resumes.
 - Clean and simple HTML/CSS for quick customization.